Git-K3rnel/Voorivex-Challenge-Matrix/Level-19.md

 ?>
 ```

-just bruteforce the hash online or with john, you will get this password:
+just crack the hash online or with john, you will get this password:

 ```text
 P@ssw0rd@123